Eddieddg1/xkb-layout/README.md

 # xkb-layout
-This is my linux xkb layout
+This is my linux xkb layout.
+This is a swedish keyboard layout, I made.